-MICROWAVE OVEN
+MICROWAVE OVEN:

-The Allegro RED 360 contains either a microwave oven (Figure 5-3) or an optional convection microwave.
-All microwave ranges operate on 120-volt AC electrical power, supplied either by the external electrical hook-up or by the on-board electrical generator in the motorhome.
+The motorhome contains a (Figure 5-3) convection microwave.
+The microwave range operates on 120-volt AC electrical power, supplied either by the external electrical hook-up or by the on-board electrical generator in the motorhome.
 Touchpad controls are used for operating the convection microwave (i.e., cooking temperature, mode, power level, and cooking time).
 For basic operating instructions, care, and maintenance for the proper use of the microwave, refer to the specific manual in the Owner's Information Package.